AlexSandilands/Sublime/README.md

 Some settings I prefer to change, to make usability nicer.

-Default.sublime-theme is a slight edit to the default theme.
-The difference is that I had made the side bar a darker theme, rather than the default white
+Default.sublime-theme is an edit to the default theme.
+I have made the side bar a darker theme, rather than the default white.
+I also made a dark red png to use when highlighting selected rows such as in the folder tree (on the side bar) or the auto completion table.

 Default (Linux).sublime-keymap has some changes to keybindings.
 They are listed in Changed_Key_Bindings.txt